nsquared-team/pipedrive-mcp-server/readme.md

 - `get-stages`: Get all stages from all pipelines
 - `search-leads`: Search leads by term
 - `search-all`: Search across all item types (deals, persons, organizations, etc.)

+### Write Operations

+#### Deal Management
+- `create-deal`: Create a new deal (title, stage, owner, value, currency, person, organization, status, expected close date)
+- `update-deal`: Update an existing deal's properties
+- `update-deal-stage`: Move a deal to a different stage in the pipeline

+#### Activity Management
+- `get-activity-types`: Get all available activity types in Pipedrive
+- `get-deal-activities`: Get all activities associated with a specific deal
+- `create-activity`: Create a new activity (meeting, call, task, etc.) linked to a deal, person, or organization
+- `update-activity`: Update an existing activity's properties
+- `mark-activity-done`: Mark an activity as completed

+#### Person & Organization Management
+- `create-person`: Create a new person/contact (name, email, phone, organization, owner)
+- `create-organization`: Create a new organization/company (name, address, city, state, country, postal code, owner)

 ## Available Prompts